askmike/gekko/docs/internals/plugins.md

 Whenever you run a Gekko (live trader, paper trader, backtester or importer) you are simply running a number of plugins and feeding them with market data.
 For a more detailed explanation, see the [architecture doc](./architecture.md).

 For example, there is a plugin called the paperTrader which is responsible for simulating trades (used in [backtests](../features/backtesting.md) and [paper trading](../features/paper_trading.md)).
 It does this by listening to advice events coming from a strategy, and simulating trades whenever they fire (and firing trade events).
+Find a longer list of plugins that come with Gekko [here](../commandline/plugins.md).

 - All plugins are javascript files that expose a constructor function (or ES6 class).
 - All plugins are stored in `gekko/plugins`.